English

 Statement of Purpose

 The statement of purpose is not a personal statement and should not be heavily weighted down with autobiographical anecdotes.
 It should be no longer than 1,000 words.
-It should give the admissions committee a clear sense of applicants’ individual interests and strengths.
+It should give the admissions committee a clear sense of the applicant's individual interests and strengths.
 Applicants need not indicate a precise field of specialization if they do not know, but it is helpful to know something about a candidate’s professional aspirations and sense of their own skills, as well as how the Harvard Department of English might help in attaining their goals.
 Those who already have a research topic in mind should outline it in detail, giving a sense of how they plan their progress through the program.
-Those who do not should at least attempt to define the questions and interests they foresee driving their work over the next few years.
+Those who do not have a research topic should at least attempt to define the questions and interests they foresee driving their work over the next few years.

 Standardized Tests